Kaustubh0912/HW_2025_Test/README.md

   - Pulpits last for a random time between `min_pulpit_destroy_time` and `max_pulpit_destroy_time`.
 - **⚙️ JSON Configuration**: Game values (Speed, Timers) are read from `doofus_diary.json`.
 - **🏆 Scoring**: Score increases as Doofus successfully walks on new Pulpits.
+- **🕹️ Game Modes**:
+  - **Assignment Mode**: The standard challenge to reach 50 pulpits as per the assignment.
+  - **Endless Mode**: Keep going as long as you can!
+Beat your high score in this infinite version.

 ---